 On your red shoes sales page, e.g.

-/product/red-shoes , Fomo will show notifications like "5 sneakerheads bought these in the last 24 hours" or "Harry from Austin bought red sneakers."
+/product/red-shoes , Fomo will show events such as: "5 sneakerheads bought these in the last 24 hours" or "Harry from Austin bought red sneakers."

 Then, on your blue shoes sales page (

-/product/blue-shoes ) Fomo will similarly show a count of blue shoes purchases or individual notifications for blue shoes purchases.
+/product/blue-shoes ) Fomo will similarly show a count of blue shoes purchases or individual Fomo notifications for blue shoes purchases.

 Note: each notification roundup is counted for that product/page only, and is not shown on other URLs.